 Option 1: Roof-Mounting (Recommended)

-The VBOX IMU roof-mounting option allows for an IMU04 (only) to be placed directly on the vehicle roof, co-located with the GPS antenna.
-The IMU is securely fastened within the machined enclosure which has a magnetic base to ensure that it stays in place.
+A specially designed IMU Roof Mount (RLACS216) allows for an IMU04 (only) to be securely fastened within the machined enclosure while it's magnetic base ensures that it stays safely in place.

-Please contact firstname.lastname@example.org for more information, or to order an IMU Roof Mount (RLACS216).
+Please contact email@example.com for more information, or to order an IMU Roof Mount.